XimeraProject/ximeraLatex/luaxake/README.md

 compilers.html.command = "make4ht -c @{config_file} @{filename} 'options'"
 ```

-TODO: integrate this system with the (bash-syntax) config.txt of `xmlatex` !
+NOTE: this setup might still change, as it should be integrated with the (bash-syntax) config.txt of `xmlatex` !

 ## Available configuration settings